krachtstefan/runverter/README.md

 - preview the build on http://staging.runverter.io/index.html:XXXXXX.
 - `ember deploy:list staging` lists all available revisions.
 - activate the version with `ember deploy:activate staging --revision=XXXXXXX`.
-- at last we deploy the `manifest.appcache file` with `ember deploy staging-appcache`

 ### Production deploy